Blog

 It goes by a lot of names.

 In clinical psychology, it’s limerence: the involuntary state of obsessive longing for another person, coined by Dorothy Tennov in the late ’70s.
 In attachment theory, it’s anxious preoccupation.
 In BPD communities, it’s the “favorite person” phenomenon.
+In neurodivergent spaces, it’s hyperfixation on a person.
 In spiritual circles, it’s the twin flame, the karmic bond, the soul contract that feels like recognition on a cellular level.
 On the internet, it’s just “the person who broke me.”

-They’re all describing the same thing: your nervous system has locked onto another person as its primary regulatory object.
+The clinical contexts are different, and each of these experiences has its own depth and complexity.
+But there’s a shared thread running through all of them: your nervous system has locked onto another person as its primary regulatory object.
 Their presence makes you feel whole.
 Their absence makes you feel like you’re coming apart.
 And the oscillation between those two states has hijacked your entire inner life.

 Limerence isn’t a feeling.
 It’s a neurochemical event.